 You might think that once you’ve been through puberty, that’s your troubles with acne far gone and left behind, but this simply isn’t the case.
 Adult acne is definitely a thing for many of us, and it’s becoming a problem that most of us don’t know how to face, or effectively treat.
-It’s a common skin condition, characterised by blemishes, spots and blackheads.
+It’s a common skin condition, characterized by blemishes, spots, and blackheads.
 Whilst it is true that it most commonly starts during puberty, it can occur in adults too, causing people to feel self-conscious and even depressed.

 The British Skin Foundation states that 95% of acne suffers say it affects their day to day lives, and as more and more people are seeking advice, we look at how you can effectively treat your acne and take preventative measures to stave it off.

-Treatment for your acne will of course depend on a number of factors, how severe it is, and whether it has caused any scarring.
+Treatment for your acne will, of course, depend on a number of factors, how severe it is, and whether it has caused any scarring.
 There are a number of reasons why, as an adult, you might be experiencing bouts of acne; hormonal fluctuations in women are found to be a high factor in causing acne to flare up, as well as this it is becoming more common for stress to play a major factor in adult acne.

 Your skin is often a direct reflection of what is going on inside the body, and if you are stressed, putting the wrong things into it, or not getting enough sleep this can all lead to a noticeable change in your skin.